 - Make sure you include sufficient numbers of test subjects in both control and experimental groups.

-A group must have five or more subjects to be statistically valid.
+A group must have five or more subjects or should have 30 data points to be statistically valid.

 - Examine your results.